ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-development-fund.rst

 Evaluating Proposals
 --------------------

-The ArduPilot funding committee is made up of three elected members from the team.
-Elections are held each year in November.
+The ArduPilot funding committee is made up of three elected members from the team with elections held each November.
+The currently elected members are:

+- James Pattison
+- Pierre Kancir
+- Olivier Brousse

 This committee reviews the `Proposal category <https://discuss.ardupilot.org/c/proposals>`__ regularly and evaluates proposals based on both the benefit to ArduPilot and likelihood of success.
 The approve/reject decision is made by a simple majority vote (i.e. 2 of 3 must approve).